-1. TACHOMETER GAUGE

-Standard equipment on stern drive and Sea Drive models, the tachometer indicates engine revolutions per minute (RPM) in 100's.
+1. TACHOMETER GAUGE Standard equipment on stern drive models, the tachometer indicates engine revolutions per minute (RPM) in 100's.
 Consult your engine owner's manual for recommended operating RPM's.

-ENGINE WATER TEMPERATURE GAUGE (Not shown on diagram) Standard on stern drive models, this gauge indicates the temperature of the cooling water circulating through your engine.
+2. ENGINE WATER TEMPERATURE GAUGE

+• Standard on stern drive models, this gauge indicates the temperature of the cooling water circulating through your engine.
 When the temperature exceeds the recommended operation range indicated by your engine owner's manual, immediately shut off your engine to prevent damage.
 Overheating is often caused by obstruction of your engine's intake on the lower unit.
 Check the intake first if you experience trouble.

-WATER TEMPERATURE, OIL LEVEL, AND FUEL SYSTEM WARNING BUZZER (not shown on diagram)
+WATER TEMPERATURE, OIL LEVEL, AND FUEL SYSTEM WARNING BUZZER (Not shown on diagram) Outboard models may have a warning buzzer installed by the dealer which is in the throttle control or under the dash.